raymondmengji/cs170-project/README.md

 We attempted to solve this NP-Hard problem using Mixed Integer Programming.

 ## Inputs
-We obtained our inputs by randomly generated inputs where the happiesness and stress is determined randomly between [0,5].
+We obtained our inputs by randomly generating inputs where the happiesness and stress is determined randomly between [0,5].
 We ran these inputs through our solver repeatedly and chose the ones that took the longest amount of time.
-If we did not have our solver ready, we would have tried to build our inputs from an output that we determine might be hard.
+If we did not have our solver ready, we would have tried to build our inputs from an output that we determined might be hard.

 ## Algorithm
 We decided to bruteforce group sizes of 10 because it would lead to the optimal solution in a very quick time.